-We have limited insurance coverage and may incur losses resulting from product liability claims, business interruption or natural disasters.
+We have limited insurance coverage for our operations in China and may incur losses resulting from product liability claims, business interruption or natural disasters.

-We are exposed to risks associated with product liability claims in the event that the use of our products results in property damage or personal injury.
+Greenland Technologies Corporation, our subsidiary in the U.S., maintains commercial general liability insurance for its business operations.
+However, we have limited insurance coverage for our operations in China, and we are therefore exposed to risks associated with product liability claims against our PRC subsidiaries or otherwise against our operations in the PRC in the event that the use of our products results in property damage or personal injury.
 Since our transmission products are ultimately incorporated into forklifts, it is possible that users of forklifts or people installing our products could be injured or killed, whether as a result of defects, improper installation or other causes.
-It is also possible that people could be injured or killed by our electric industrial vehicles whether as a result of defects or other causes.
 We are unable to predict whether product liability claims will be brought against us in the future or to predict the impact of any resulting adverse publicity on our business.
 The successful assertion of product liability claims against us could result in potentially significant monetary damages and require us to make significant payments.
 We do not carry product liability insurance and may not have adequate resources to satisfy a judgment in the event of a successful claim against us.
-Any business interruption or natural disaster could result in substantial losses and diversion of our resources and materially and adversely affect our business, financial condition and results of operations.
+In addition, we do not currently, and may not in the future, maintain business interruption insurance coverage.
+As such, we may suffer losses that result from interruptions in our operations as a result of inability to operate or failures of equipment and infrastructure at our facilities.
+We also do not currently maintain catastrophe insurance.
+As such, any natural disaster or man-made disaster could result in substantial losses and diversion of our resources to address the effects of such an occurrence, which could materially and adversely affect our business, financial condition and results of operations.